MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task6/Readme.md

 - Create a circuit with which takes two images and embeds both as quantum states with the function you wrote before.
 Afterwards the circuit should perform a SWAP test between the two states.
 In the end the measurement should give the fidelity of the quantum states.
 - Train the circuit parameters with a contrastive loss: For two MNIST images in the same class the fidelity should be maximized, while for images of different classes the fidelity should be minimized.

+### Objective

+This code trains a quantum circuit to learn how to compare images of handwritten numbers (MNIST dataset) and determine if they are of the same number or not.

 ```Python